 2. Select the right razor for the job:

 Using a safety razor instead of a multiple blades razor helps prevent razor burns and itchiness after a shave.
-Safety razors have the ability to glide more closely to the skin to allow for a closer shave in reduced swipes.
+Safety razors can glide more closely to the skin, allowing for a closer shave in reduced swipes.
 This technique tops the list for preventing skin irritations during shaving.

 3. Shave using a sharp razor blade:

-For you to protect your skin from razor burns and nicks, it’s imperative to use a sharp razor blade at all times when you shave.
+To protect your skin from razor burns and nicks, it’s imperative to use a sharp razor blade when you shave.
 Avoid the temptation of pulling your skin too tightly during a shaving exercise.
-Use short and light strokes when shaving and rinse the blade regularly during the shaving exercise.
+Use short and light strokes when shaving, and rinse the blade regularly during the shaving exercise.

 4. Shave only in the direction your hair grows:

-If you have sensitive skin, it’s imperative to shave in the direction of the hair growth to avoid any form of irritation.
+If you have sensitive skin, shaving in the direction of hair growth is imperative to avoid irritation.
 Shave in steady and light strokes and do so slowly.